Materials-Consortia/OPTIMADE/optimade.rst

     (Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates).
   - For databases that do not define an absolute Cartesian system (e.g., only defining the length and angles between vectors), the first lattice vector SHOULD be set along *x* and the second on the *xy*-plane.
   - This property MUST be an array of dimensions 3 times 3 regardless of the elements of property `dimension_types`_.
 The vectors SHOULD by convention be chosen so the determinant of the :property:`lattice_vectors` matrix is different from zero.
 The vectors in the non-periodic directions have no significance beyond fulfilling these requirements.
+  - If `fractional_site_positions`_ are provided, the vectors in non-periodic directions MUST NOT be expressed as unknown values.
+Otherwise they MAY be expressed as `[null, null, null]`.

 - **Examples**: